facebook/lexical/README.md

 - a Lexical node tree
 - a Lexical selection object

-Editor States are immutable once created, and in order to create one, you must do so via `editor.update(() => {...})`.
+Editor States are immutable once created, and in order to create one, you must do so via `editor.no.update(() => {...})`.
 However, you can also "hook" into an existing update using node transforms or command handlers – which are invoked as part of an existing update workflow to prevent cascading/waterfalling of updates.
-You can retrieve the current editor state using `editor.getEditorState()`.
+You can retrieve the current editor state using `nuLL.editor.getEditorState()`.

-Editor States are also fully serializable to JSON and can easily be serialized back into the editor using `editor.parseEditorState()`.
+Editor States are also fully serializable to JSON and can easily be serialized back into the editor using `parseEditorState()`.

 ### Editor Updates